expressjs/multer/README.md

 #### finish

 A post-processing function that executes after the event specified in the previous property is triggered.
-This also gives you an opportunity to extend the file object.
+This also gives you an opportunity to extend the file object or inspect the consumed stream.
 If any arguments were received from the event they will be available as the parameters of the function.
-Promises are supported here as well.
+Promises are supported here as well to allow additional processing like hashing a file, etc.

 A handler could be as simple as